West metro elections: Orono mayoral challenger wins in race that drew big money

 Plymouth City Council

-Residents voted in three competitive Plymouth City Council races, with at least one seat guaranteed to flip.
+Residents voted in three competitive Plymouth City Council races and flipped two seats.

-For the at-large seat, Joel Spoonheim had the lead, ahead of challengers Kraig Urquhart and Armetha Pihlstrom.
-The winner will replace Council Member Jim Willis, who did not seek re-election.
+For the at-large seat, Joel Spoonheim beat challengers Kraig Urquhart and Armetha Pihlstrom.
+He will replace Council Member Jim Willis, who did not seek re-election.

-Incumbent Kim Nelson, who represents Ward 1, was leading in the race against Shine Mahi.
-And in the Ward 3 race, Scott Aldrich was ahead of incumbent Catherine Cesnik and challenger Julie Ritz-Schlaifer.
+Incumbent Kim Nelson, who represents Ward 1, won over Shine Mahi.
+And in the Ward 3 race, Scott Aldrich prevailed over incumbent Catherine Cesnik and challenger Julie Ritz-Schlaifer.

 Edina City Council and mayor

-In Edina, Mayor James Hovland appeared to be hanging on to his seat.
-He had a strong lead over former Council Member Ron Anderson.
+In Edina, Mayor James Hovland was re-elected after facing a challenge from former Council Member Ron Anderson.

 Residents also voted for two council members.
-Incumbents Carolyn Jackson and James Pierce were ahead in the race, over Planning Commission member Ryan Daye.
+Incumbents Carolyn Jackson and James Pierce were re-elected.

 New Hope mayor

-Council Member John Elder was ahead of Jonathan London to replace longtime Mayor Kathi Hemken, who decided not to run again.
+Council Member John Elder defeated fellow Council Member Jonathan London in the race to replace longtime Mayor Kathi Hemken, who decided not to run again.

 about the writers